esper-io/dev-docs/docs/home/console/device-management/-/index.md

 ## Device Graphs

-This section represents the graphical representation of the various attributes of a particular device whose ID is displayed at the top.
-The values that can be monitored includes information related to battery, memory, WiFi, and their usage over time.
+This section provides a graphic representation of various attributes of a specific device.
+Fifteen metrics can be accessed here:

-With the new Telemetry Cloud infrastructure in place, Esper Device metrics have now increased to 15 metrics that can be accessed via Device graphs:

-1. WiFi Frequency
+1. Wifi Frequency
 2. Battery Voltage
 3. Battery Capacity Count
 4. Battery Level